mattyman174/GenericItemization/README.md

 `ItemInstance`s hold a list of all of the `AffixInstance`s that were applied to it during its generation.
 An `AffixInstance` is created from the `UItemInstancingFunction::MakeAffixInstance` function and can only be overridden in C++ due to Blueprint structs not being capable of inheritance.
 If you need to create additional functionality on top of an `AffixInstance` you will need to override that function to introduce it appropriately.

+`AffixInstance`s that were applied to an Item by way of the `ItemDefinition`s predefined Affix list will have their `bPredefinedAffix` property set to `true` so they can be identified as such.
+This has implications for functionality like stacking behaviour, as stacking requirements can choose to ignore predefined Affixes when checking if in Item can be stacked onto another.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="item-instancing-process"></a>